 - The mark and its use in India is prevented by virtue of any law of passing off protecting an unregistered trademark used in the course of trade;

-- The mark and its use in India is prevented by virtue of law of copyright.
+- The mark and its use in India are prevented by virtue of the law of copyright.

-Well Known Trademark shall be granted registration if it has gained distinctive character, However, the procedure for determination of a well-known trademark is provided under Section 11 of the Act.
+Well-Known Trademark shall be granted registration if it has gained distinctive character, However, the procedure for the determination of a well-known trademark is provided under Section 11 of the Act.

 The Application for registration of the trademark shall be made under section 18 of the Act by furnishing all the details and particulars.
 A single application can be made for registration of a trademark in different classes of goods and services.